windvalley/gossh/README.md

 $ gossh -h

 Gossh is a high-performance and high-concurrency ssh tool.
-This tool can efficiently manage tens of thousands of Linux server clusters.
+It can efficiently manage tens of thousands of Linux server clusters.
-It can efficiently execute commands or a local shell script on target hosts, push files and dirs to target hosts, and fetch files and dirs from target hosts to local.

 Find more information at: https://github.com/windvalley/gossh